eternalstorms/NSBeginAlertSheet-using-Blocks/README.md

 5) In all cases, you must include a credit mentioning Matthias Gansrigler as the original author of the source.
 6) I’m not liable for anything you do with the code, no matter what.
 So be sensible.
 7) You can’t use my name or other marks to promote your products based on the code.
-8) This framework uses the OAuthConsumer framework code which you can separately download from http://code.google.com/p/oauthconsumer/ which is made available under the MIT License.
-9) If you agree to all of that, go ahead and download the source.
+8) If you agree to all of that, go ahead and download the source.
 Otherwise, don’t.

 # How To use NSApplication+ESSApplicationCategory